fisadev/docs/keras_nvidia_optimus_ubuntu.rst

 1. Nvidia gpu drivers
 =====================

-We need Ubunto to be able to use our gpu.
+We need Ubuntu to be able to use our gpu.
 To achieve that, we need both the gpu drivers and the Optimus drivers.
 Thing is, Optimus drivers are kind of broken right now under Ubuntu 16.04.